sharpic/academic-kickstart/content/post/Transportation_and_its_Carbon_Footprint/index.md

 {{% alert note %}}
 So what does all this mean for me (and maybe you)?

-(1) I’ll continue to monitor and try and reduce my CO2 usage in my day to day travels; (2) I’ll measure this via car-miles being ‘conservative[^2]’ and assuming I am the only one in the car even if I am transporting more than myself; (3) I’ll try and follow my advice in LIST 1; but, (4) I’ll still take air travel trying to find the most efficient carrier and routes.
+(1) I’ll continue to monitor and try and reduce my CO2 usage in my day to day travels; (2) I’ll measure this via car-miles being cautious and assuming I am the only one in the car even if I am transporting more than myself;
+(3) I’ll try and follow my advice in LIST 1; but,
+(4) I’ll still take air travel trying to find the most efficient carrier and routes.
 I’ll include all personal flights, and for work (where I have the choice to attend or not) I’ll separate this out so that I can see how I might start to reduce this figure.
 If my employers send me on a trip that I don’t arrange then it’s on their CO2 budget.
 {{% /alert %}}

 ## Notes

 [^1]: Persons Approximately

-[^2]: (of an estimate) purposely low for the sake of caution. "police placed the value of the haul at a conservative £500,000".
-Synonyms: low, cautious, understated, unexaggerated, moderate, reasonable "a conservative estimate".

 ---